 In late 2018, I took a leap of faith and pursued, with fervent passion, a mid-career transformation to specialize in cybersecurity.
 Without a dedicated technical background, I took a chance on myself.
 In a short span, I harnessed my strengths and achieved:

 Two post-graduate cybersecurity certificates from York University

-Proactively selected as a national cybersecurity assistant instructor with York
+Proactively selected as a national cybersecurity instructor with York University

-Attained the following certifications: Certified Information Security Manager (CISM®), Certified in Risk and Information Systems Control (CRISC®), FAIR Analysis Fundamentals, AWS Certified Cloud Practitioner, ISO 22301 Business Continuity Mgmt.
-Systems Lead Implementer (CBC LI)
+Attained the following certifications: Certified Information Security Manager (CISM), Certified in Risk and Information Systems Control (CRISC), FAIR Analysis Fundamentals, AWS Certified Cloud Practitioner, ISO 22301 Certified Business Continuity Lead Implementer (CBC LI)

-Distinguished recipient of Deloitte's 2020 "Global Women in Tech Hall of Fame" award and successfully shortlisted for the 2021 Cybersecurity Woman of the Year award by Inteligenca, and recipient of the 2022 Teck Resources Employee Excellence Awards - Mentor Category
+Distinguished recipient of Deloitte's 2020 "Global Women in Tech Hall of Fame" award, successfully shortlisted for the 2021 Cybersecurity Woman of the Year award by Inteligenca, and recipient of the 2022 Teck Resources Employee Excellence Awards - Mentor Category

 Adversity and disruption has also shaped my why.
 It is what inspires me every day to help others see what they can truly be through mentorship; to share strategies for overcoming challenges and finding success as a woman in cybersecurity; to speak truth about trauma, post-traumatic growth and self evolution.

 — Marian Write Edelman